pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/programming-model.md

 // Dynamic Providers are currently not supported in Go.
 ```

+Now, with this, we can construct new `Random` resource instances, and Pulumi will drive the right calls at the right time.

-#### Example: GitHub Labels REST API
+###### Example: GitHub Labels REST API

 This example highlights making REST API calls to some backing provider---the GitHub API in this case---to perform CRUD operations.
 Because the resource provider method implementations will be serialized and used in a different process, we keep all the work to initialize the REST client and make calls to it local to each function.

 {{< langchoose csharp >}}